Free Math is easy to set up, all you need is a standard LMS that can collect files.

 These types of files must be examined individually for

 grading.
 One great advantage of Free Math is that all

 documents are graded together, with optimized actions for

 grading similar work.

-Here are some links to help for managing student files
+Here are some links to instructions for managing student files

 in specific LMS products.
 As Free Math natively opens

 and saves zip files, you can often avoid steps related

 to unzipping downloaded documents and manually creating